shubhamkanungoo007/Virtual_Keyboard/README.md

 # Virtual_Keyboard

-This repository have the project to submit in Better Health Hackathon
+This repository having the project to submit in Better Health Hackathon.
 # Step:1
 Run the range-detector file first to mask the color you want to detect.
 In below line extra argument passed as " -f HSV -w" because it will use filters from "-f", HSV stands for Hue Saturation Value, and I was masking from webcam so "-w".
 We can use "-i" for an image.